 Demonstrations by costumed distillers take visitors through the historic process of whiskey-making in this reconstruction of the largest 18th-century distillery in America.
 George Washington’s Whiskey Distillery is adjacent to his reconstructed Gristmill, a water-powered mill where Colonial millers grind corn into meal and wheat into flour just as it was done more than 200 years ago.
 Together, these buildings showcase Washington’s entrepreneurship and his vision for America’s future.

 Open daily from April to October, 10:00 a.m. through 5:00 p.m.
-Admission to the site is $4 for adults, $2 for children ages 6-11, and free for children 5 and under.
-When combined with admission to Mount Vernon, tickets are $2 for adults, $1.50 for children ages 6-11, and free for children 5 and under.
+Entrance to the site is included in admission to George Washington's Mount Vernon.
+Admission to the Distillery & Gristmill is also sold separately for $5 for adults, $2 for youth ages 6-11, and free for children 5 and under.
 Tickets can be purchased at Mount Vernon's Ford Orientation Center or at the Gristmill Shop on site.
 Visit MountVernon.org for more information.

 The Gristmill is three miles from the estate's Main Gate on Route 235 South.
 Free parking is available at the site.